-The Rutgers Center for Information Assurance (RCIA) is chartered to advance education, foster applied research, and serve as a liaison between Rutgers University and industry and government in the Information Assurance practice and related disciplines.
-RCIA aims to establish a national reputation and leadership role in the areas of information assurance, information systems, computer security, systems reliability, data mining and national security.
+The Rutgers Center for Information Assurance (RUCIA) is chartered to advance education, foster applied research, and serve as a liaison between Rutgers University and industry and government in the Information Assurance practice and related disciplines.
+RUCIA aims to establish a national reputation and leadership role in the areas of information assurance, information systems, computer security, systems reliability, data mining and national security.
 In 2008, RU has been evaluated and certified by the Information Assurance Courseware Evaluation (IACE) Program that RU courseware meets all of the elements of the Committee on National Security Systems (CNSS) National Training Standards for Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011 and System Administrators (SA), CNSSI No. 4013 Entry Level.

 Scholarship Opportunities in Information Assurance

 Rutgers Center for Information Assurance (RUCIA) (http://rucia.rutgers.edu) has multiple scholarship opportunities as part of the DoD Information Assurance Scholarship Program.

 Undergraduate and Graduate students with US citizenship are eligible for scholarships.
 Students must study in relevant academic disciplines, with concentrations in information assurance, including, but are not limited to Mathematics, Biometrics, Electrical Engineering, Computer Science, Computer Engineering, Industrial Engineering, Operations Research, Systems Engineering, Information Security, Political Science, and Business Management and Administration.